 MRG Foundation funds primarily grassroots, Oregon-based organizations that believe, like we do, that those most impacted by injustice are the ones best equipped to come up with solutions to the problems that affect them.

 A successful grant applicant will demonstrate that they:

-utilize community organizing, leadership development, collective action and/or other strategies that build the power of everyday people to effect long-lasting, systemic change; and
+utilize community organizing, leadership development, base building, advocacy and/or other strategies that build our communities’ collective power to effect long-lasting, systemic change;

 In order to be eligible for funding, organizations must:

-- Be based in Oregon and/or their work must benefit those who call Oregon home; and
+- Be based in the region currently known as Oregon and/or their work must benefit those who call Oregon home; and

 Please review the full eligibility requirements here.

 Our General Fund grants can be used for general operating support or for special projects, depending on a few criteria.
 All of our grants are for one year.

 - Operating Support: Operating support grants are reserved for 501(c)(3) tax-exempt groups whose budgets are up to $500,000 a year.
 The maximum request allowed is $15,000.

 - Project Support: Project support grants are available to exempt groups, non-exempt groups, and fiscally sponsored groups, regardless of budget size.
 The maximum grant amount is $15,000 for fiscally sponsored and 501(c)(3) groups and $7,000 for groups that have neither federal tax-exempt status nor a fiscal sponsor.